OTC Hearing Aids

 - OTC hearing aids offer an affordable option to many more people.
 Having an affordable option should make hearing aid use more widespread.

-- A person with moderate to profound hearing loss needs to seek the services of a hearing health professional, such as an audiologist.
+- A person with moderate to profound hearing loss needs to seek the services of an audiologist.

 - OTC hearing aids are not programmed to the wearer’s specific hearing loss.
 It is unknown at this point if this could result in long-term negative outcomes.

 - An audiologist is trained to assess medically treatable causes of hearing loss and to ensure that any technology used to assist with hearing loss is appropriate or safely customized for each individual.

 - An audiologist can screen for other hearing-related issues such as asymmetry, which could indicate a serious underlying medical issue.

 One size OTC hearing aid does not fit all.